zbysulak/wall-games/README.md

 # wall-games
-games to be played on led curtain display
+games to be played on LED curtain display